 First of all, to discuss the average cocaine addiction recovery rate, we’re talking about a bit of a misnomer.
-Recovery rate simply means the degree of progress towards restoration, which is an individual matter.
+The recovery rate simply means the degree of progress towards restoration, which is an individual matter.
 It’s personal for you, the addict; therefore, there is no “average.”

 If you fall into the unlucky category of relapsed addicts, does that mean you’re doomed to fail?
 Should you give up now?
 Join us as we investigate: